IhnatKlimchuk/is-anything-client-js/README.md

-# is-anything
+# is-anything-js
-Check if an argument is anything
+An npm package for is-anything.com that check if an argument is anything

 ## License